Jesus the Pharisee

 Simon Cephas - St. Peter & Rome

-Rome woooes the senses with Matthew 16:13-20 etched in gold along the Vatican’s towering Basilica’s perimeter under Michelangelo’s Dome and Pieta at the entrance.
-However, have Evangelicals really understood the text?
+Rome captivates the senses, with Matthew 16:13-20 gleaming in gold along the towering perimeter of the Vatican’s Basilica, beneath Michelangelo’s majestic dome and Pietà at the entrance.
+But have Evangelicals truly grasped the significance of this passage?

 The Olive Tree & The Christmas Tree